 Total making time: From 20 to 40 minutes.

 Finally, let’s turn to a soupy Indian delight that you can have for any time of the week (because it takes almost no time to assemble).
 The term “rasam” means ” juice ” in the Telugu and Tamil languages, referring to the juice from tamarinds and tomatoes in this dish.

-Although this South Indian delicacy includes various spices, the true heroes are the richness of Ghee and the light sweet-tart taste of tamarind.
+You may know the difference between this South Indian delicacy and North Indian one is the use of various spices.
+But the true heroes are the richness of Ghee and the light sweet-tart taste of tamarind.

 It is best to enjoy Rasam when it is still hot, and remember to prepare a bowl of hot rice.
 They taste superb together.

 Total making time: From 20 to 45 minutes.

 Even those who think they hate potatoes will love this Bombay Potato recipe.
 Jeera Aloo or Aloo Sabzi is the more popular name for this dish in its hometown, India, while Bombay Potato is how English names this delight.